FeralUnsettler/plant2/readme.md

-Certainly!
-I'll create a Streamlit app for image identification with the features you've described.
-I'll use Tailwind CSS and Flowbite for styling, integrate with the Google Gemini API for plant identification, and ensure the app is responsive and secure.
-Let's break this down into steps and create the necessary code and documentation.
+## Tailwind CSS and Flowbite for styling, integrate with the Google Gemini API for plant identification